Background dynamics and observational constraints of flat and non-flat $\Lambda(t)$CDM models from $H(z)$ and DESI DR2 BAO measurements: Derivation of the total effective EoS parameter, the deceleration parameter, and the reconstruction of the DE EoS parameter

-The asymptotic behavior of $w_{tot}$ can be summarized as follows: in the early universe, $w_{tot}(a \to 0) \to 0$; at the present epoch, $w_{tot}(a=1) = -(1-\Omega_{m0}) = -\Omega_{DE0}$; and in the asymptotic future, $w_{tot}(a \gg 1) \to -1$.
-This sequence reflects the standard cosmological evolution from a matter dominated era ($w_{tot} \simeq 0$) to a vacuum dominated phase, ultimately approaching an asymptotic de Sitter state ($w_{tot} \to -1$).
-Consequently, despite the presence of vacuum dynamics, the $\Lambda(t)$CDM model naturally reproduces the conventional dust $\rightarrow$ vacuum domination $\rightarrow$ de Sitter evolution, preserving the essential features of early time structure formation while slightly modifying the timing of late time cosmic acceleration.
+The asymptotic behaviour of $w_{tot}$ can be summarised as follows: in the early Universe, $w_{tot}(a \to 0) \to 0$; at the present epoch, $w_{tot}(a = 1) = -(1-\Omega_{m0}) = -\Omega_{DE0}$; and in the asymptotic future, $w_{tot}(a \gg 1) \to -1$.
+This sequence reproduces the standard cosmological evolution from a matter dominated era ($w_{tot} \simeq 0$) to a vacuum dominated phase, ultimately approaching an asymptotic de Sitter state ($w_{tot} \to -1$).
+Consequently, despite the presence of vacuum dynamics, the $\Lambda(t)$CDM model naturally reproduces the conventional dust $\rightarrow$ vacuum domination $\rightarrow$ de Sitter evolution, preserving the essential features of early time structure formation while modifying the timing of late time cosmic acceleration.

-We also derive the deceleration parameter and the effective DE EoS parameter, $w_{ DE}$, treating DE as a distinct component in the spatially flat $\Lambda(t)$CDM model (see Appendix~B for details).
+We also derived the deceleration parameter (see Appendix~A for details) and the DE EoS parameter (see Appendix~B for details), $w_{DE}$, treating DE as a distinct component in the spatially flat $\Lambda(t)$CDM model.
 This distinction is crucial, since $w_{tot}$ and $w_{DE}$ coincide only in the asymptotic future limit of complete DE domination, whereas at earlier times, including the present epoch, they generally differ due to the non-negligible contribution of matter.
+In the spatially flat $\Lambda(t)$CDM model, the deceleration parameter and the DE EoS parameter take, respectively, the following forms (see Eqs.~(\ref{eq:qa}) and (\ref{eq:w_DE}))